Cy Bentley

-Clytus George "Cy" Bentley (November 23, 1850 - February 26, 1873) was an American Major League Baseball pitcher who played one season in professional baseball, for the Middletown Mansfields of the National Association.
+Clytus George "Cy" Bentley (November 23, 1850 - February 26, 1873) was an American professional baseball pitcher who played one season of major-league baseball, for the 1872 Middletown Mansfields of the National Association.

 Career

+Born in East Haven, Connecticut, Bentley began pitching for the Middletown Mansfields in 1869.
+On the Fourth of July in 1871, he pitched against the Star Club of Brooklyn, whose pitcher was Candy Cummings, commonly credited as the inventor of the curveball.
+Cummings outdueled Bentley in a 5–3 Brooklyn win.

-Born in East Haven, Connecticut, Bentley played his only season in professional baseball for the Middletown Mansfields.
+Bentley played his only season in major-league baseball for the 1872 Middletown Mansfields.
 Bentley was the primary starting pitcher for the Mansfields, starting 17 of their 24 games and completing 16 of them.
 He gave up 285 baserunners (273 hits and 12 walks), 252 runs, 105 of them were earned.
 For the season he won 2, lost 15, and had an ERA of 6.14, in 144 innings pitched.
 Bentley's two victories came against the Cleveland Forest Citys (10-5) and the Washington Nationals (28-23), both in the month of May.

 Death

-Bentley, an iron moulder during the off-season, died on February 26, 1873, 6½ months after the end of the 1872 season, of consumption in Middletown, Connecticut, and is interred at the Church of the Holy Trinity.
+Bentley, an iron molder by trade, died on February 26, 1873, of tuberculosis in Middletown, Connecticut, and is buried at Mortimer Cemetery in Middletown.